 Chicago Review Press was founded over 40 years ago.
 They are an established independent publisher of literary fiction, non-fiction and memoir.
 They also publish books for children (but not picture books).
+They are only open to non-fiction in terms of unsolicited submissions.

 They were founded by Curt Matthews and his wife, Linda Matthews.
 Curt was the former editor of the literary journal the Chicago Review.